On this page

 You can’t wave a magic wand and vanish away a child’s unhappy feelings.
 What you can do is help them learn how to manage what they do about them.
 So encourage them to say, "I feel angry/left out/put down", instead of hitting out.

 It isn’t easy loving or showing affection for a child who is being hurtful.
 But they need to be shown that they are acceptable.
 Separate who they are from what they do by saying, "I love you and always will, but I don’t love what you’re doing."

 Be positive and praise them when they do well.
 Blaming, shaming, or punishing children can make them feel worse about themselves and so even more aggressive.

 Coping with a potentially violent child is very challenging and no parent should expect to have to do this alone.
-You can get support from us directly from one of our family support workers through the Family Lives Helpline on 0808 800 2222.
-You can also speak to your GP, Health Visitor, School Nurse or even your child’s teacher.
+You can get support from us directly from one of our family support workers via our helpline on 0808 800 2222, or you can email us at firstname.lastname@example.org or talk to us online via our live chat service.

 Watch our video on dealing with difficult behaviour from your child or teen